lionel87/fast-tree-builder/README.md

 ##### One of

-- `parentId`: A key or function that access the parent ID of the item.
+- `parentId`: A key or function that accesses the parent ID of the item.
-- `childIds`: A key or function that access an iterable of child IDs for the item.
+- `childIds`: A key or function that accesses an iterable of child IDs for the item.

 ##### Optional

 - `valueResolver`: Function to transform an item to a custom value stored in the node.
 Defaults to use the input item as is.
 - `valueKey`: Key where the item is stored in the output node.
-Set to `false` to inline the item directly into the node.
+Set to `false` to merge the item's properties directly into the node (shallow copy).
 Defaults to `'value'`.
 - `parentKey`: Key where the node's parent reference is stored in the output node.
 Set to `false` to omit parent links.
 Defaults to `'parent'`.
 - `childrenKey`: Key where the node's children are stored in the output node.
 Defaults to `'children'`.
 - `depthKey`: Key where the node's depth (with root = 0) is stored in the output node.
 Set to `false` to omit depth values.
-Automatically enables `validateTree` when a string value is set here.
+Setting this enables validateTree implicitly, as depth calculation requires full tree validation.
 Defaults to `false`.
 - `validateReferences`: When `true`, verifies all `parentId` or `childIds` resolve to real items.
 Errors are thrown on invalid references.
 Defaults to `false`.
-- `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multipla paths).
+- `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multiple paths).
 Errors are thrown if the check fails.
 Defaults to `false`.

+> **Accessors vs. Output Keys**
+>
+> * `id`, `parentId`, `childIds` works on the input item and can be property names or functions.
+> * `valueKey`, `parentKey`, `childrenKey`, `depthKey` are always strings or `false` and are used as keys in the output nodes.

 #### Returns